 In keeping with its commitment to equal rights since it was founded in 1837, Knox College particularly welcomes applications from members of underrepresented groups.
 Knox College does not discriminate on the basis of sex, pregnancy, gender identity or expression, race, color, creed, national or ethnic origin, religion or religious affiliation, sexual orientation or preference, age, marital or family status, disability, veteran status, or other status protected by applicable federal, state, or local law in admission, financial aid, employment, athletics, or any other aspect of its educational programs or activities.
-In addition, Knox College is prohibited by Title IX of the education amendments of 1972 and its accompanying regulations from so discriminating on the basis of sex.
+In addition, Knox College is prohibited by Title IX of the Education Amendments of 1972 and its accompanying regulations from so discriminating on the basis of sex.

-Any inquiries regarding Title IX or the College's policies that prohibit discrimination should be directed to the Title IX Coordinator identified below.
-The Coordinator will be available to meet with or talk to students, staff, and faculty regarding issues relating to Title IX and this policy.
+The College official responsible for coordinating compliance with this Notice of Non-Discrimination is Kimberly K. Schrader, Title IX Coordinator.
+Any inquiries regarding Title IX or the College's policies that prohibit discrimination and harassment should be directed to the Title IX Coordinator identified below.
+The Coordinator will be available to meet with or talk to students, staff, and faculty regarding issues relating to this Notice of Non-Discrimination and the College's policies and procedures.

-Lead Title IX Coordinator Kimberly K. Schrader Old Jail 12 | Campus Box K-209 309-341-7751 office | 309-337-6536 cell kschrade@knox.edu
+Title IX Coordinator Kimberly K. Schrader Old Jail 12 | Campus Box K-209 337 South Cherry Street Galesburg, IL 61401 Phone: 309-341-7751 Email: kschrade@knox.edu